HackMelbourne/Hackiethon2024Frontend/README.md

 ### Setup Backend:
 Video [Here](https://www.youtube.com/watch?v=0EywhHUsM4I)

+## Visualizing your code
+Ensure that bot codes work\
+Set PATH1 and PATH2 in GameManager.py to the filenames of your bots (excluding .py)\
+Run `python Game/GameManager.py` OR `python3 Game/GameManager.py` (depending on your python version)

+There should be json files outputted into "Hackiethon2024Backend/jsonfiles"

+Move the json files to:\
+Windows: “Hackieton Windows/Hackethon_FrontEnd/Resources/Data/StreamingAssets/Round_1”\
+Mac (Silicon/Intel): "Hackiethon Mac Intel/Hackethon_FrontEnd/Resources/Data/StreamingAssets/Round_1"

+Ensure that this is done before running the front end

+### Running the hackethon_frontend visuals:

+For Mac users, build the project using Xcode to visualise\
+Mac Intel: "Hackiethon Mac Intel/Hackiethon Mac Intel.xcodeproj"\
+Mac Silicon: "Hackiethon Mac Sillicon/Hackiethon Mac Sillicon.xcodeproj"

+For windows users, run "Hackiethon Windows/Hackethon_FrontEnd.exe".

+Use alt-tab and close the window to stop running the executable.

 # Introduction:
 ### The tournament will follow a bracket-style format where teams control characters using ai who will engage in one-on-one battles.